larruda/dorg-to-jira/README.md

 |%ISSUE_BODY% | The issue body text (can contain HTML) |

-## Build from source
+## Building from source

-I'm assuming you have Composer installed and globally available on your OS.
+I'm assuming you have *Composer *installed and globally available on your OS.
 If that's not the case, follow the instructions at [https://getcomposer.org](https://getcomposer.org).
-With Composer properly installed and functional, clone this repository, cd into it and download all dependencies.
+With *Composer* properly installed and functional, clone this repository, cd into it and download all dependencies.

 ```sh
 git clone git@github.com:larruda/dorg-to-jira.git